thomasgilgenast/hic3defdr/README.md

 ![](images/pvalue_dist.png)

-By default, this plots the p-value distribution over only those pixels which are part of loops.
-To plot the p-value distribution over all pixels for which dispersion was estimated, pass `idx='disp'`.
+By default, this plots the p-value distribution over all pixels for which dispersion was estimated.
+To plot the p-value distribution only over points in loops, pass `idx='loop'`.

 ### Q-value distribution